 If I end up doing a take-profit on a trade and the coin continues to skyrocket, I try not to be too hard on myself- I’m walking away with a profit still.
 If I get cashed out on a stop loss, I keep paying attention to look for another buying opportunity.

-Futures trading is crossing the boundary of investing and getting more into the territory of gambling.
-It’s fine to do it, just be honest with yourself if you’re chasing dopamine hits and not steady long term returns.
+Futures trading is crossing the boundary of investing and getting more into gambling territory.
+It’s OK to do it, just be honest with yourself if you’re chasing dopamine hits and not steady long-term returns.